larray-project/larray/doc/source/tutorial/getting_started.rst

 .. warning::

-    If you are using a Python version previous to 3.6, you will have to pass a list of pairs to the Session constructor otherwise the arrays will be stored in an arbitrary order in the new session.
+    If you are using a Python version prior to 3.6, you will have to pass a list of pairs to the Session constructor otherwise the arrays will be stored in an arbitrary order in the new session.
 For example, the session above must be created using the syntax:
     `demo=Session([('pop', pop), ('births', births), ('deaths', deaths)])`.